-Softform Premier
+Introducing SoftForm Premier Active 2 powered hybrid mattress with Active 2 RX control unit

-Active 2 hybrid mattress with the Active 2 RX control unit
+The Softform Premier Active mattress combines the clinically proven Softform Premier high specification foam mattress with a layer of air cells.

-- In 2005, Invacare introduced the Softform Premier Active mattress to its range, which combined the clinically proven Softform Premier high specification foam mattress with a layer of air cells. - The system can be both a 'non-powered' and 'powered' hybrid mattress and, similarly, both 'reactive' and 'active' in its classification within the support surface categories.
+The system can be both a 'non-powered' and 'powered' hybrid mattress and, similarly, both 'reactive' and 'active' in its classification within the support surface categories.

-The Softform Premier Active 2 as a 'Active' surface
+Softform Premier Active 2 as a 'Reactive' surface